 Historical Mining Districts located south of U.S. Route 50 include Sand Springs, Gold Basin (Churchill), Bell Mountain Fairview, Rawhide, Leonard, Eagleville, King, Broken Hill and Poinsettia Districts (Table 3.3-2).
-Under the various action alternatives, the historical mining district boundaries overlie entirely or in part the proposed withdrawal areas (Figure 3.3-1 and Figure 3.3-2).
+Under the various action alternatives, the historical mining district boundaries overlie the proposed withdrawal areas either entirely or in part (Figure 3.3-1 and Figure 3.3-2).
 The mining districts may include mineral potentials of high, moderate, or low.
 For this analysis, metallic locatable minerals with low potential are not discussed because they are not considered to be significant.
-The following analysis describes the districts and occurrences of mineral resources.
+The following analysis describes the districts and occurrences of potential mineral resources.